Proceedings of the American Society for Engineering Management 2017 International Annual Conference

 Original Publication Citation

-Mahmud, F., & Cotter, T. S. (2017).
-Human-intelligence/machine-intelligence decision governance: An analysis from ontological point of view.
-In E-H. Ng, B. Nepal, & E. Schott (Eds.), Proceedings of the International Annual Conference of the American Society for Engineering Management. (pp. 1-8).
+Cotter, T. S. (2017).
+Integrating IDEF0 into a systems framework for statistical engineering.
+In In E-H. Ng, B. Nepal, & E. Schott (Eds.), Proceedings of the International Annual Conference of the American Society for Engineering Management. (pp. 1-8).
 American Society for Engineering Management (ASEM).